 Reputed to be the most beautiful patio in Ottawa, La Terrasse has fabulous views of the Parliament Buildings and the Rideau Canal.
 It is also a symphony of colours and part of the Fairmont Chateau Laurier hotel.

 ⇒ Canada has some lovely wines!
-Check out my post on Wolfville Wineries in Nova Scotia.
+Check out my post on Wolfville Wineries in Nova Scotia [separator type=”thick”]

 On the other side of the National Gallery Ottawa is the Majestic sculpture.
-This sculpture was built in 2011 and is made up of streetlamps which were upended in the Hurricane Katrina in New Orleans.
-This street lamps still work and light up this area at night!
+This sculpture was built in 2011 and is made up of streetlamps that were upended in Hurricane Katrina in New Orleans.
+These street lamps still work and light up this area at night.

 I also loved Les Cours de Sussex.
-This is several small backstreets which run parallel to Mackenzie street in the Byward Market area.
-These little streets are home to sculptures and street art – don’t miss the blue sheep, my personal favourite!
+These are several small backstreets that run parallel to Mackenzie street in the Byward Market area.
+These little streets are home to sculptures and street art – don’t miss the blue sheep, my personal favourite. [separator type=”thick”]

 I visited Ottawa in the summer.
 The canal was filled with boats and the 202km canal is a favourite spot for runners and cyclists.
 The canal winds through downtown Ottawa before connecting with the Ottawa river.

 The cycling path along the canal is fantastic.
 I went on a cycling/food tour and we cycled along the canal.
-It is very flat so nice and easy (Ottawa has over 800kms of cycling paths!).
-Where it is necessary to dismount those clever Canadians always have a ramp for your bike for the minimum hassle!
+It is very flat so nice and easy (Ottawa has over 800kms of cycling paths).

-⇒ If you like a tour that takes you into the water check out my post on Atlantic Canada’s number one tourist attraction the Harbour Hopper Halifax.
+⇒ If you like a tour that takes you into the water check out my post on Atlantic Canada’s number one tourist attraction the Harbour Hopper Halifax. [separator type=”thick”]